Yes, In Kansas!

 Monument Rocks are on unpaved roads in Gove County, 20 miles south of Oakley off Hwy 83.
 GPS Coordinates: N 38º 44.578' W 100º 76.236

 Please Note: Monument Rocks is located on private property.
 The owners graciously allow any and all to come see and view this wonderful landmark.
 Please adhere to the guidelines set forth.
 No climbing.
 No fossil hunting.
 No camping.
+No horses.
 No littering.
 No campfires.
 Take only pictures, leave only footprints.
-For up to date regulations, please refer to the Monument Rocks:
+For up-to date regulations, please refer to the Monument Rocks: